Most Energetic Dog Breeds

 The other aspect all of these dog breeds have in common is their intelligence.
 This matched with their athleticism can lead to massive problems if you do not flex their brain and brawn.
 Ensuring a good on-leash walk before your head off to work or even a 15-20 training session, alongside some ‘jobs’ to do when you are away can help keep the boredom at bay!
 A bored, unexercised athletic dog, who is not socialised will spell disaster.

-For many of these breeds a big off -leash run can actually hype the dog up, as a brisk on-leash walk, or training session will leave them worked but relaxed for the few hours alone.
+For many of these breeds a big off -leash run can actually hype the dog up, as a brisk on-leash walk or training session will leave them worked but relaxed for the few hours alone.
 Ensure you research some good boredom busters and change these up to keep your pet entertained when you are not at home.
-If you are expected to spend endless hours away from your pet, these types of breeds – or any dog for that matter – is not suitable.
+If you are expected to spend endless hours away from your pet, these types of breeds – or any dog for that matter – are not suitable.
 Perhaps consider volunteering at a local shelter instead of becoming a pet parent.

 All of these breeds also excel in dog sports such as agility and flyball.
 Find a local club near you for some wonderful entertaining fun alongside your energetic breed.